sg-hk/sg-hk.github.io/ramblings.md

 up to the pure unicity of the individual.

-yet this perspective is still insufficient and inadequate and obsolete and crude and vile; yes i really do intend to use these morally-loaded guts and blood adjectives, because it feels sacriligeous to try to define what reifications human potential can take; and todays world plainly exposes this lie of a fixed group identity, of its necessity or its inevitable nature
+yet this perspective is still insufficient and inadequate and obsolete and crude and vile; yes i really do intend to use these morally-loaded guts and blood adjectives, because it feels sacrilegious to try to define what reifications human potential can take; and todays world plainly exposes this lie of a fixed group identity, of its necessity or its inevitable nature

 why? because we are exposed to a much greater variety of manifestations of human spirit than in the past, and its through the other that the self can affirm its individuality and gain self-awareness